dnsimple/dnsimple-support/content/articles/what-happens-when-domain-expires.markdown

 ---
 title: What happens when a domain expires?
-excerpt: What happens when a domain expires, how to recover it and what are the fees.
+excerpt: What happens when a domain expires, how to recover it, and understanding the associated fees.
 categories:
  - Domains
 ---